 For up-to-date information and details on the Cheltenham Badlands, we recommend that you visit its website.
 To learn more about the Cheltenham Badlands or find other places to explore nearby, keep on reading to see what Destination Ontario has in store for you.

 More about Cheltenham Badlands

-Visitors can enjoy a full view of the Cheltenham Badlands while traversing the 1,330-metre portion of the Bruce Trail, or the shorter 325-metre Badlands Trail.
+Visitors can enjoy a full view of the Cheltenham Badlands while along the 1,330 metre portion of the Bruce Trail or the shorter 325 metre Badlands Trail.
 The Bruce Trail traverses the path between Creditview Road and the Badlands parking area on Olde Base Line Road, while the Badlands Trail connects it to the popular shale feature.
-Visitors can learn more about the Badlands through new interpretative signages located all over the trails, or enjoy the renowned Caledon greenery framing the trails and Badlands all year-round.
+Learn more about the Badlands through new interpretative signage located along the trails and enjoy the renowned Caledon scenery framing the trails and Badlands.

 Make the Cheltenham Badlands part of a fun-filled day trip in the great Caledonian outdoors.
-There are several conservation areas nearby that are under a 10-minute drive away!
-Visit the neighboring Terra Cotta Conservation Area, with its gorgeous lakes, forests, and nature trails or the Belfountain Conservation Area, with its picturesque waterfalls, hanging bridges and stunning foliage.
-Sample the tastiest of Caledon’s ciders at the Spirit Tree Estate Cidery, which is a quick 4-minute drive away.
-Serving handcrafted artisan hard ciders as well as stone oven breads and pastries on their seasonal, locally-sourced menu, you can be sure to end your day of exploration with a happy fizzle–all while overlooking Caledon’s timeless scenery!
+There are several conservation areas nearby that are under a 10 minute drive away.
+Visit the neighboring Terra Cotta Conservation Area, with its gorgeous lakes, forests and nature trails or the picturesque waterfalls, hanging bridges and stunning foliage at Belfountain Conservation Area.
+Sample the tastiest of Caledon’s ciders at Spirit Tree Estate Cidery.
+Serving handcrafted artisan hard ciders as well as stone oven breads and pastries on their seasonal, locally-sourced menu, you can be sure to end your day of exploration with a happy fizzle.